Ficool

 "Come see for yourself!"

-At that moment, the chief no longer cared about the confidentiality of the technology inside the truck.
-He only cared about staying alive.
+At that precise moment, the chief no longer cared about the confidentiality of the technology inside the truck.
+At this point, he only cared about staying alive.

-In his haste, he forgot to remove his camera before entering.
-Under normal circumstances, that mistake alone could have earned him a life sentence once the mission ended and that only if he survived long enough to face it.
+In his haste, he forgot to remove his camera before following the soldier to the vehicle.
+Under normal circumstances, that mistake could have earned him a full life sentence once the mission ended.
+But that alone would count if he survived long enough to face it.

 "…I don't know."

 The chief frowned.
 He didn't know?
-How could that be?
+How???
 All he had to do was count.
+Even a first grader could do that.

 "What do you mean you don't know?"